amsokol/ignite-go-client/README.md

 This library is production ready.

+**Note: Driver is not tested with Apache Ignite v2.7 yet.
+In progress...**

 Version is less than v1.0 because not all functionality is implemented yet (see [Road map](#road-map) for details).
 But the implemented functionality is production ready.

 ### Requirements